 2- A means of calculating smolt production from subcatchments

-Trapping will also be used to estimate the total number of smolts migrating from upstream of a trapping site(s) by mark-recapture.
-In conjunction with (1), it should be possible to determine at an index site (e.g. the Errochty Water) the extent to which changes in adult salmon numbers are caused by changes in smolt production or marine survival.
+Trapping will also be used to estimate the total number of smolts migrating from upstream of a trapping sites by mark-recapture.
+In conjunction with (1), it should be possible to determine at index sites the extent to which changes in adult salmon numbers are caused by changes in smolt production or marine survival.
 Specifically with regards to the Garry, this will help in the monitoring of the restoration of the upper Garry salmon population and assessing the value the rewatering of this river has had.

-If enough smolts to satisfy experiemental criteria can be caught, it will also be possible to assess any losses of smolts, both in travelling through the lower Garry/Loch Faskally and passing through the turbines at Pitlochry Dam.
+In years when enough smolts to satisfy experimental criteria are caught, it may also be possible to assess any losses of smolts, both in travelling through the lower Garry/Loch Faskally and passing through the turbines at Pitlochry Dam.
 As well as releasing smolts at the tagging site, this entails transporting and releasing some smolts just above Pitlochry Dam and some just below the Dam.
 Should enough smolts be present, the project could, in time, be extended to establish survival rates of smolts passing through dams in the upper Tummel system, e.g. Clunie Dam or even Gaur Dam.